kontron/python-aardvark/README.rst

 ------------

 You need an either a x86 or an amd64 machine.
-This is because the binding uses a binary-only module supplied by the manufacturer, Totalphase.
+This is because the binding uses a binary-only module supplied by the manufacturer, Total Phase.
 Additonally, only Linux is supported at the moment.